kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 for entity extraction or [ReLiK](https://github.com/SapienzaNLP/relik) for relationship extraction during this stage.

-Hopefully, the techniques shown in this blog post provide some ideas on how to use Kùzu to build your next Graph RAG application.
+Hopefully, the techniques shown in this blog post provide some ideas on how to use Kuzu to build your next Graph RAG application.
 Feel free to browse through the code and the prompting strategies used in the project's [GitHub repo](https://github.com/Connected-Data/cdkg-challenge), or better yet, please contribute to future iterations of the CDKG challenge by augmenting the graph with more metadata, or by adding more sophisticated retrieval and generation methods.
-And if you're using Kùzu, do reach out to us [on Discord](https://kuzudb.com/chat) if you have any interesting observations or implementations of your own to share!
+And if you're using Kuzu, do reach out to us [on Discord](https://kuzudb.com/chat) if you have any interesting observations or implementations of your own to share!

 ## Acknowledgements